-Online Appendix B's Table B.1 reports descriptive statistics driver by driver.
-The values are the same as those in Farber's (2005) Table B1, except for the hourly wage variable and the Afriat efficiencies in the last two columns.
+columns.
 Our earnings and wage variables differ from Farber's and CM's in two ways, which affect the Afriat efficiencies.
 First, we use the NY/NJ urban CPI to control for price level changes in the sample period.
 Second, Farber's and CM's wage variable is income per hour spent working, with working time defined as the sum of time driving with a passenger and time waiting for the next passenger.
-But as waiting time varies randomly from shift to shift with weather, the flow of customers, etc., and is not directly linked to earnings, it https://www.aeaweb.org/aer/data/aug2011/20080780 data.zip.
-The CPI data are posted at https://data.bls.gov/timeseries/CUURS12ASA0, under the years 1999-2001.
+But as waiting time varies randomly from shift to shift with weather, the flow of customers, etc., and is not directly linked to earnings, it appears to be largely exogenous.
+Accordingly, we treat waiting time as an exogenous fixed cost and define the wage as earnings per hour driving.